Poseidon284/Transcript-Insights/README.md

 - **Transcript + Topics → Summarization (LLM RAG)**

 ### Files and Directories
-- `transcribe.py`: Handles the speech-to-text conversion.
-- `topic_recognition.py`: Performs topic modeling using LDA.
-- `summarize.py`: Summarizes the transcript using the RAG approach.
+- `c5ids.ipynb`: Handles the speech-to-text conversion, Performs topic modeling using LDA, Summarizes the transcript using the RAG approach.
-- `main.py`: Orchestrates the full pipeline (transcription → topic recognition → summarization).

 ## Dependencies
 - **Speech-to-Text**: `whisper`